ORoufat/Easy_Python_Challenges/README.md

 Define a function random_number that takes no parameters.
 The function must generate a random integer between 1 and 100 both inclusive and return it.
 Calling the function multiple times should usually return different numbers

+Q10 - (Typecheck)

+Write a function named only_ints that takes two parameters.
+Your function should return TRUE if both parameters are integers and FALSE otherwise
+Exammple:Calling only_ints(1,2) should return TRUE while ("A",1) should return FALSE